-My PhD dissertation is an examination, edition, and analysis of three lives of Irish saints associated with Donegal, Roscommon, Fermanagh, and Sligo; through the window of the Columban tradition in Gaelic Ireland.
+My PhD thesis is an examination, edition, and analysis of three lives of Irish saints associated with Donegal, Roscommon, Fermanagh, and Sligo and their connection(s) with Colum Cille.

 As my research has developed, so have my interests in the political atmosphere of 6-9th century Ireland, Irish Christianity in relation to the continent, holy wells and modern veneration of Irish saints, medieval insular perceptions of the sea, masculinity and femininity in early Irish and Welsh literature, early modern Irish translation, and modern Celtic language advocacy.